-Place the packets seam-side down on the grill grates over direct heat.
+Place the packets seam-side down on the grill.
 Cover and grill for 7 minutes.
-Flip the packet over, cover the grill, and continue grilling until an instant-read thermometer inserted into the thickest part of the chicken registers 165°F, 6 to 7 minutes more.
+Flip the packets over, cover, and continue grilling until an instant-read thermometer inserted into the thickest part of the chicken registers 165°F, 6 to 7 minutes more.
 Transfer the packets to plates and let rest 5 minutes before serving.

 Make ahead: The chicken can be marinated and refrigerated up to 1 day ahead.